Temps and termites are on the rise. Schedule your free inspection today.

 Rats will get inside using any crack or crevice.
 Norway rats have been known to climb up sewer pipes and into toilets.
 They can even chew their way through the wall.
 Black rats are known to use sewers for transportation and to get inside when they need to, and if all else fails, to climb to your roof and enter through your attic.

-So, as for how to get rid of rats one they are inside?
-It is usually best to contact a professional.
+So how can you get rid of rats once they are inside?
+It is usually best to contact a pest control professional.
 It can also be very hard to find and reach rat nests that are within walls and crevices in attics or basements.
 Getting rid of rats once they have established a nest inside is difficult, but there are things you can do to prevent rats from invading at all.

 Western Exterminator gets rid of rats